HP Business Outlet

 - Customer returns and cancelled orders - Fully-functional products that leave the HP warehouse and therefore can no longer be sold as new.

-- Damaged products - Products returned because of cosmetic flaws or damage during shipping or a broken part.
+- Damaged products - Products returned because of cosmetic flaws, packaging shipping damage, or a broken/missing part.

-- Overstocks - Items that are returned by the seller to make room for newer product lines.
+- Overstocks - Items that are returned by a dealer to make room for newer product lines.

 - Demonstration - Products have been used as HP demos.